-Jenna is a child of God, the wife of Brian for over 17 years and mom to Emily (25) and Will (16).
+Jenna is a small business owner, jewelry designer, the wife of Brian for over 17 years and mom to Emily (25) and Will (16).
 She is an Army veteran, a graduate of Indiana University of South Bend and a lifelong Hoosier.
-Jenna has over 20 years of administrative experience including many years volunteering and working for the Boy Scouts of America.
-Jenna's ministry calling is to serve a hurting and broken world by showing people that Jesus is crazy in love with them through meeting their practical needs by networking with the body of Christ.
-She grows deeper in her relationship with the Father through constant study, but mostly through worship music.
+Jenna has over 20 years of administrative experience.
+She mostly grows deeper in her relationship with the Father through worship music.
 Her favorites include: for KING & COUNTRY, Elevation Worship, Bethel Music and Cory Asbury.
 Her favorite worship song is Reckless Love by Cory Asbury.

 Jenna has such a healthy obsession with the British monarchy that she has a large Queen Elizabeth II portrait tattoo covering her entire right forearm.
 Her Brit-mania has developed through a life long pursuit of royal watching and educating herself on the crown.
 She is an anglophile through and through.
-Her other loves include Ed Sheeran, One Republic, the greatest inventions of all time: Netflix, Hulu & Prime, reading, playing cards, photography, antiquing, working her business: The Olive Tale: Jewelry from Repurposed Paper, coffee, and air conditioning but mostly Jenna just loves to laugh.
+Her other loves include Ed Sheeran, One Republic, the greatest invention of all time: Netflix, reading, playing cards, shopping, coffee, air conditioning and working her side hustle: The Olive Tale, Jewelry from Repurposed Paper; but, mostly, Jenna just loves to laugh.